 In addition to the Title X-funded services, Southwest Center for HIV/AIDS provides primary care, HIV/STI testing and treatment, transgender care, behavioral health, case management and nutrition services.

 “Expanding access to vital Title X services to the LGBTQ+ community will result in better overall and sexual health for a very diverse and underserved population,” said AFHP CEO Bré Thomas.
 “We are proud to partner with the Southwest Center for HIV/AIDS to make these healthcare options available and easily accessible.”

 As Arizona’s designated Title X agency, AFHP funds 58 health centers in 11 of the state’s 15 counties and in San Juan County, Utah to ensure that reproductive healthcare and education are available and accessible to all individuals in Arizona.
 To find a clinic, click the FIND CARE button at the top of this page.

-“We are so excited to join the work of the Affirm and provide Title X services to the LGBTQ+ community,” said Southwest Center Executive Director Chuck Peterson.
+“We are so excited to join the work of the Arizona Family Health Partnership and provide Title X services to the LGBTQ+ community,” said Southwest Center Executive Director Chuck Peterson.
 “We provide a safe and competent place where the community comes to receive healthcare and wellness services.
 Our ability to now provide reproductive and sexual healthcare will increase access to an often-underserved population.”